 \end{mydef}

-{\bf Search Strategy.} The typical search strategy for adversarial perturbations in feature-space attacks is based on following the negative gradient of the objective function through some numerical optimization algorithm, such as stochastic gradient descent~\citep{Biggio:Wild,Carlini:Robustness,Carlini:Audio}.
-However, it is not possible to directly apply gradient descent in the general case of problem-space attacks, when the feature space is not invertible nor differentiable~\citep{Konrad:Attribution, Biggio:Wild}; and it is even more complicated if a transformation sequence $\seqT$ produces side-effect features $\bm{\eta} \neq \bm{0}$.
-In the problem space, we identify two main types of search strategy: \emph{problem-driven} and \emph{gradient-driven}.
-In the problem-driven approach, the search of the optimal $\seqT$ proceeds heuristically by beginning with random mutations of the object~$z$, and then learning from experience how to appropriately mutate it further in order to misclassify it to the target class (e.g., using Genetic Programming~\citep{Evans:EvadeML} or variants of Monte Carlo tree search~\citep{Konrad:Attribution}).
+{\bf Search Strategy.} The typical search strategy for adversarial perturbations in feature-space attacks is based on following the negative gradient of the objective function through some numerical optimization algorithm, such as stochastic gradient descent~\cite{Biggio:Wild,Carlini:Robustness,Carlini:Audio}.
+However, it is not possible to directly apply gradient descent in the general case of problem-space attacks, when the feature space is not invertible nor differentiable~\cite{Konrad:Attribution, Biggio:Wild}; and it is even more complicated if a transformation sequence $\seqT$ produces side-effect features $\bm{\eta} \neq \bm{0}$.

+In the problem space, we identify two main types of search strategy: \emph{problem-driven} and \emph{feature-driven}.
+In the problem-driven approach, the search of the optimal $\seqT$ proceeds heuristically by beginning with random mutations of the object~$z$, and then learning from experience how to appropriately mutate it further in order to misclassify it to the target class (e.g., using Genetic Programming~\cite{Evans:EvadeML} or variants of Monte Carlo tree search~\cite{Konrad:Attribution}).
 This approach iteratively uses local approximations of the negative gradient to mutate the objects.
-The gradient-driven approach attempts to identify mutations that follow the negative gradient by relying on an approximate inverse feature mapping (e.g., in PDF malware~\citep{Maiorca:Bag}, in Android malware~\citep{Yang:Malware}).
-If a search strategy equally makes extensive use of both problem-driven and gradient-driven methods, we call it a {\emph{hybrid} strategy}. {We note that search strategies may have different trade-offs in terms of \emph{effectiveness} and \emph{costs}, depending on the time and resources they require. {While there are some promising avenues in this challenging but important line of research~\cite{bogdan2018troncoso}, it warrants further investigation in future work.}}
+The feature-driven approach attempts to identify mutations that follow some signal from the feature space.
+This can be, for example, a target feature vector (e.g., a mimicry attack~\cite{Laskov:PDF2}) or the negative gradient by relying on an approximate inverse feature mapping (e.g., in PDF malware~\cite{Maiorca:Bag}, in Android malware~\cite{Yang:Malware}).
+If a search strategy equally makes extensive use of both problem-driven and feature-driven methods, we call it a {\emph{hybrid} strategy}.
+We note that search strategies may have different trade-offs in terms of \emph{effectiveness} and \emph{costs}, depending on the time and resources they require. {While there are some promising avenues in this challenging but important line of research~\cite{bogdan2018troncoso}, it warrants further investigation in future work.}

 Feature-space attacks can still give us some useful information: before searching for a problem-space attack, we can verify whether a feature-space attack exists, which is a necessary condition for realizing the problem-space attack.